openstack/charm-cinder-netapp/src/README.md

 ### `netapp-storage-family`

 The storage family type that is used for the storage system.
-Can be "ontap_cluster" for clustering data ONTAP, or "eseries".
+Can be `ontap_cluster` for clustering data ONTAP, or `eseries`.

 ### `netapp-storage-protocol`

 The SAN protocol to use.
-Can be either "iscsi" or "NFS".
+Can be either `iscsi` or `NFS`.

 ### `netapp-vserver`